 Don’t mix them up!
 Customer Lifecycle vs. Customer Journey:

-Customer metrics are simply measurements used to gauge the customer – whether for loyalty and retention, marketing or new product development.
+Customer metrics are simply measurements used to gauge the customer – whether for loyalty and retention, marketing, or new product development.
 In customer experience, that means a measurement of the customer satisfaction and business value of customer experience development.
-Customer metrics are also referred as customer experience KPIs.
-There're different metrics used today and it is important to understand the needs of your business.
+Customer metrics are also referred to as customer experience KPIs.
+There’re different metrics used today and it is important to understand the needs of your business.

 A company usually follows a set of KPIs.
 What metrics should you follow?